By The Insurance Management Team

 Is it already time for open health insurance enrollment?
 For a number of kidney disease patients, the resounding answer is yes.
-This is the time when employers and Medicare Advantage plans offer you the opportunity to review your benefits, make changes to your coverage, and more specifically, changes with your health insurance.
+This is the time when employers, Medicare Advantage plans, COBRA administrators and individual exchanges offer you the opportunity to review your benefits, make changes to your coverage as applicable, and more specifically, make changes with your health insurance.
 All of your benefits could be potentially affected (benefits include medical, dental, vision, short- and long-term disability options, life insurance elections and long-term care plans).

 This is also a time to consider enrolling in DaVita Rx®, a full-service pharmacy specializing in kidney care that will allow you to have your medicines delivered to your home or your center.
 Call 1-888-328-4827 to enroll or request more information.